 In the western world, there is much misunderstanding about what Tantra is.
-Many believe it is just a fancy or spiritual name for sex or that it involves wild, promiscuous sexual encounters.
+Many believe it is just a fancy or spiritual name for intimacy or that it involves wild, promiscuous physical encounters.

 However, traditional Tantra is a type of yoga and meditation that weaves together various techniques, such as mantras, visualization, mudras, and breathing techniques.
 This allows you to connect deeper to yourself and achieve liberation through your physical body.

 If you’re interested in yoga, meditation, or spirituality, it’s well worth learning about Tantra.
 Once you understand the true purpose of this ancient practice, you’ll quickly see how Tantric meditation can help your progress in your own spiritual practice.

 So let’s explore what tantric meditation entails, how to do it, and the best books to learn more about it.

 - 2 Top 10 books on Tantra and Kundalini

 - 3 Best books on Tantric and Kundalini